flother/landnr/README.md

 land, for example, the buildings will share the landnúmer) but the combination of street address and landnúmer is.

+Each record includes a "thjodskra_id", which contains the unique building id used by Þjóðskrá.
+This will always have a one-to-one relationship with the street address and landnúmer pair.

 This file is a version of the Staðfangaskrá (address registry) provided by Þjóðskrá, whittled down to a bare minimum.
-Each record contains a landnúmer, its post code and longitude and latitude.
+Each record contains five fields: landnúmer, Þjóðskrá id, street address, post code, and longitude and latitude.

 The source is [available from the Icelandic government's open data portal] [1], and is released under an (unspecified) open data licence.